b-lukaszuk/julia_luzne_zadanka/book3/ch09/README.md

 # Chapter 9.
 Comparing groups - continuous data

+# Warning regarding solutions

+NO GUARANTEE THAT THE SOLUTIONS WILL WORK OR WORK CORRECTLY!
+USE THEM AT YOUR OWN RISK!

+THE ANSWERS PROVIDED BELOW MAY BE WRONG.
+USE THEM AT YOUR OWN RISK!

 # Additional info

 **Do użytku własnego, nie powinno być używane przez nikogo innego.**